Protecting Your Digital Privacy

 During High-Stakes Divorce

 In modern divorce, your digital footprint is the new battleground.
 Cloud backups, GPS data, cryptocurrency wallets, Ring doorbells, social media—all discoverable.
-I am Chicago s only divorce attorney with professional cybersecurity credentials.
+I am one of the few divorce attorneys in Chicago with professional cybersecurity credentials.

 The Digital Evidence Problem in Chicago Divorce Cases